hishashah20-beep/UC-Dashboard-Construction---Hisha-Shah/README.md

 How did UC admit rates differ across the nine campuses for Bay Area high school applicants from years 2010 to 2025?

-This is explored four ways in the dashboard: by campus, by individual high school, over time, and by demographic group.

 - **Time window:** Fall 2010–2025 (user-selectable via dropdown in the dashboard, defaults to 2025).
 The underlying dataset has per-campus data back to 2005, but Fall 2005–2009 only has systemwide ("Universitywide") totals, not a per-campus breakdown, so those years are excluded from the dropdown and from this analysis.
 - **Population:** Bay Area public high school applicants
 - **Metric:** UC admit rate (admits ÷ applicants) by campus